avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 12  edge-star-mini-shv-01-los2.facebook.com (157.240.29.35)  180.421 ms
 ```

 In this case we ingressed in Toronto but didn't appear to hit a peering router.
-My
-best guess is that this is an Internet Exchange Point,
+This appears to be a different peering setup, which might explain why I didn't
+find any `pr` devices in a handful of edge POPs.
+How does that work?
+How is an
+`ar` device different from a `pr`?
+It appears to be connected directly to peers
+in Toronto, but also the backbone routers in New York.
+I can find `pr` devices
+in Toronto, but no `bb` or `br` devices.
+It seems like a strange setup.

 Interestingly, a traceroute from Toronto to Amsterdam only ingresses in
 Amsterdam.